Showing posts with label Cole Matson. Show all posts

 Why did I prescind from the Issue of transsexuality?

 However, Cole's healing and the impossibility of that occurring if he was allowed to lie his way to profession, were definitely on my mind.
-Cole was proposing to embrace eremitical life in order to get professed and I knew that eremitical life could lead to immense healing if Cole really did as he proposed to do.
+Cole was proposing to embrace eremitical life in order to get professed and I knew that eremitical life could lead to immense healing if Cole really did as he proposed to do, that is, really embraced eremitical life itself.
 Unfortunately, I did not realize he would mainly be praying in the mornings and then spending both the afternoon and evening at the theatre working.
 Nor did I realize that Bishop Stowe would be allowing this non-eremitical approach to things.
 My focus here was as it needed to be because even in the USCCB announcements, the Bishops seemed to be focusing on the transgender issue, not on the authentic use of c 603.

 That's about all I have for now.
 Please get back to me if you have additional questions!